Geology Department Scholarships - Graduate Student Only

 American Geosciences Institute (AGI) - Harriet Evelyn Wallace Scholarship for Female Graduate Geoscience Students

 The Harriet Evelyn Wallace Scholarship is available for female students pursuing a Master's or Doctoral degree at an accredited institution of higher education in a recognized geoscience program.
 The scholarship is a merit-based award, which is $5,000 per year, up to two years.
-Current Status: AGI is currently accepting applications for the 2016-2017 academic year!
-To read about applying for the Harriet Evelyn Wallace Scholarship next year, please visit our applications page.
+Deadline is usually around January 1.

 Amercian Society for Engineering Education - Internship and Scholarships